EkitaiKani/assignment1/README.md

 Chosen company/product to promote among us

+# Major commit 2

+## Made index.html responsive (mobile friendly)

+Background (to be replaced) did not cover the whole page, disappearing when screen size was too small Now background fits to all screens (i think)

+Navbar now becomes smaller when screen is smaller, replacing subpages with a burger (overlay to be added)

+## Made some changes to the nav bar

+The navbar now brings users to the separate pages (they are still empty) All links in the nav bar are working.

+# Major Commit 1

-Added the nav bar:
+## Added the nav bar:

 3 menu buttons that directs user to 3 different subpages (to be added) logos that bring user to social media pages

-Made some changes to the nav bar:
+###### Made some changes to the nav bar:

 Added clickable logo and subpages changed the font